STRIDES/AzureDataSharePipeline/02 Create Pipeline Parts/readme.md

 4. Run the PowerShell script 03 - Create Pipeline Parts.ps1 by running the following command in the PowerShell client of choice

 	`& "C:\localfolder\03 - Create Pipeline Parts.ps1" -filepath "C:\localfolder\paramfile.json`

+	a.
+You will be prompted to login to Azure.
+Login as someone allowed to create items in the Azure Synapse workspace.
+(Note: you may see warnings if you are tied to multiple tenants)

 5. Verify all the components created within Synapse workspace.